Medicare Part D Explained: A Quick Guide for Financial Advisors

 Christine Simone

 The top two key areas that people without financial advisors say they want guidance on are retirement income planning and Social Security/Medicare advice.
-Additionally, one study found that the majority of clients (68%) expect health insurance advice from their advisor, but only 4% receive it.
-It is clear your clients want your guidance when it comes to Medicare, but in order to do that, you need to know the basic parts of Medicare.
+Additionally, one study found that the majority of clients (65%) expect health insurance advice from their advisor, but only 4% receive it.
+It's clear your clients want your guidance when it comes to Medicare, but in order to do that, you need to know the basic parts of Medicare.
 You don’t need to become an expert; having a solid understanding of the core components of Medicare will take you far.
 Last week I talked about Medigap plans, so this week I’m going to share everything you need to know about Medicare Part D. Let’s begin!

 What is Medicare Part D?